mhartl/pivotal-github/README.md

 ### Developer #2 (Bob)

 1. Select **Pull Requests** at GitHub and review the pull request diffs
-2. If acceptable, merge the branch by clicking on the button at GitHub
+2. If acceptable, merge the branch by clicking on the button at GitHub, and optionally accept the story at Pivotal Tracker
 3. If not acceptable, manually change the state at Pivotal Tracker to **Rejected** and leave a note (at GitHub or at Pivotal Tracker) indicating the reason
 4. If the branch can't be automatically merged, mark the story as **Rejected**

 ### Developer #1 (Alice)

-1. After getting the GitHub notification that the pull request has been merged, mark the Pivotal Tracker story finished.
-(In principle, Bob could do this, but Alice probably knows the PR-to-story mapping better than Bob, and experience shows that it is difficult for Bob to remember to update Pivotal Tracker after accepting the pull request.)
+1. After getting the GitHub notification that the pull request has been merged, mark the Pivotal Tracker story finished (unless assigned to Bob)
-2. If the pull request was rejected, make the necessary changes and follow the previous steps above.
+2. If the pull request was rejected, make the necessary changes and follow the previous steps above

 ## Merge conflicts